 In cases where the swimmer was injured as a result of violence or willful misconduct, the courts may award punitive damages to the individual in addition to their other compensatory damages.

-Working with a Long Island Pool Accident Liability Lawyer
+Work with a Long Island Pool Accident Liability Lawyer

 It is advisable to retain counsel if pursuing a major claim.
 Unfortunately, many people forgo an attorney due to financial concerns.
 That is something you do not have to worry about at Goldstein and Bashner.
 At our firm, we work on a contingency basis.
 This means that we do not charge you for our services unless and until we recover a settlement for you.
-In other words, you have no out-of-pocket expenses when you work with us, meaning that you have nothing to lose by reaching out to our Long Island pool accident liability lawyers today.
+In other words, you have no out-of-pocket expenses when you work with us, meaning that you have nothing to lose by reaching out to a Long Island pool accident liability lawyer today.